aiaa-istc/aiaa-istc.github.io/IS_Workshop_2023/program.md

 ## Program

-The draft agenda is below.
+The final agenda is below.

 <!-- [Intro paragraph introducing the workshop theme] -->